 If you want to build productivity, measuring the psychosocial safety of your staff and addressing the gaps is crucial, and will give you a scientific analysis of the level of happiness in your business.

-When you have happy employees you also have a profitable business through increased productivity.
-Happy people are productive people and when people who know what’s required of them and have the skill to do it, they will set about doing it in a way that makes them happy and gives you the return you are looking for.
+When you have happy employees, you also have a profitable business through increased productivity.
+Happy people are productive people and when people know what’s required of them and have the skill to do it, they will set about doing it in a way that makes them happy and gives you the return you are looking for.

 People who are allowed to get on and do their job in a psychosocially safe culture are a long way on the journey to being happy employees – and you will be on the right path to getting the returns you are seeking.